calvinchengyx/dphil_thesis/README.md

 __Daily Questions__
 * Q1.
 Conceptualization - shall i stick to conspiracy theory or switch to misinformation?
 (Scott Discussion on Nov 17, 2023)
     * Answer - stick to conspiracy theory, when preparing for PNAS, because (1) still misinformation, remaining the space to change when putting into the thesis (2) easier to argue the significance of the duration research (3) echo the findings in this paper [the spreading of misinformation online](https://www.pnas.org/doi/10.1073/pnas.1517441113#supplementary-materials).
 (4) save time and resources to re-collect data, more accuratly, to re-filter the data
-    >  For conspiracy-related content the lifetime increases with cascade size.
+    >  For conspiracy-related content the lifetime increases with cascade size (Vicario et al., 2016).
 * Q2.
 Project Goals
     * practice research data managaement skills, use small data truncks for code testing, and use big data for final analysis
     * practice python coding skills, and use python to do data analysis instead of R, plz write reproducible with structural organization of codes, comments and datasets